bdring/4_Axis_SPI_CNC/README.md

 - The SD card and drivers share the same SPI data lines.
 There is one SS for the SD and one SS for all of the drivers.
 - If you use less than (4) drivers, you need to jumper MOSI to MISO on the missing drivers to close the daisy chain loop.
-- You can connect the DIAG1 pin of the drivers to the limit switches using jumpers JP1-JP5.
+- You can connect the DIAG1 pin of the drivers to the limit switches using jumpers JP1-JP4.
 Be sure to remove only one type of limit switch at a time.
 - Source files
   - [Schematic (PDF)](https://github.com/bdring/4_Axis_SPI_CNC/blob/master/docs/SPI_4Axis_V1_Schm.pdf)
   - [Source Files (DipTrace)](https://github.com/bdring/4_Axis_SPI_CNC/tree/master/source/DipTrace)
   - [Gerbers](https://github.com/bdring/4_Axis_SPI_CNC/tree/master/source/Gerber)

+### Plug In Modules

+ - ESP32: The PCB uses ESP32 Dev Modules.
+It uses the 2 x 19 pin types with pin widths of either 0.9" or 1.0".
+ - Motor Drivers: It uses stepstick style stepper motor drivers with Trinamic SPI drivers.
+It has extra large capacitors.

 ### Firmware